mandeep170/projectjellyfish/README.md

  - In the Basic Info section, fill in the item name and description.
 If you would like to assign the item to a catalog, check the "Display in Catalog" box, and fill in the required information.
  - Go to the Request Info section.
 Navigate through each sub-tab, and fill in the information required by the provider (at a minimum, field names marked with an asterick are required)
  - Click Add

-3. Configuring Script to Update Cloud Engine
+3) Configuring Script to Update Cloud Engine
  - Navigate to Automate>Explorer
  - Click on the Datastore folder
     - Select "Add a New Domain" from the Configuration drop down menu
-    - Enter "BAH" for the Name
-    - Enter "Booz Allen Hamilton Customization" for the Description
+    - Enter "BAH" for the name and "Booz Allen Hamilton Customization" for the description
     - Check enabled and click Save
  - Navigate to ManageIQ>Service>Provisioning>StatsMachines>Methods
  - Select the Instances tab
     - Select "Add a New Instance" from the Configuration drop down menu
-    - Enter "update_servicemix_and_chef" for the Name and the Display Name
+    - Enter "update_servicemix_and_chef" for the name and the display name
-    - Go to the Fields section
-      - Find "execute" under the Name column
-      - Enter update_servicemix_and_chef for the Value
+    - In the Fields section, find "execute" under the Name column and enter update_servicemix_and_chef for the value, then click Add
-      - Click Add
  - Navigate to ManageIQ>Service>Provisioning>StateMachines>Methods
  - Select the Methods tab
-    - Click on Configuration -> Add a New Method
+    - Click on Configuration>Add a New Method
-    - Enter update_servicemix_and_chef for the Name and Display Name
+    - Enter update_servicemix_and_chef for the name and display name
-    - For the Location, select inline
-    - Under Data, paste the code from [update_servicemix_and_chef code link]
+    - For the location, select inline, and under data, paste the code from [update_servicemix_and_chef code link] and click Add
-    - Click Add
  - Navigate to ManageIQ>Service>Provisioning>StateMachines>ServiceProvision_Template>CatalogItemInitialization
-    - Click on Configuration -> Copy this Instance
+    - Click on Configuration>Copy this Instance
     - For the To Domain value, select BAH from the drop down list
-    - Check the Copy to same path
+    - Check Copy to same path and click Copy
-    - Click Copy
  - Navigate to ManageIQ>Service>Provisioning>StateMachines>ServiceProvision_Template>CatalogItemInitialization
-    - Select "Edit this Instance" in the Configuration drop down menu
+    - Select Edit this Instance in the Configuration drop down menu
-    - Go to the Fields section
-    - Under the Name column, find post1
-    - For the Value, enter /Service/Provisioning/StateMachines/Methods/update_servicemix_and_chef
+    - In the Fields section under the Name column, find post1 and for the value, enter /Service/Provisioning/StateMachines/Methods/update_servicemix_and_chef
     - Click Save
  - Create a new catalog item or select an existing one
  - For the Provisioning Entry Point, set the value to /BAH/Service/Provisioning/StateMachines/ServiceProvision_Template/CatalogItemInitialization

 ## License